vmware-archive/canal/README.md

 }
 ```

-You can use [Spring Expression Language (SpEL)](https://docs.spring.io/spring/docs/4.3.10.RELEASE/spring-framework-reference/html/expressions.html) in your pipeline to dynamically evaluate certain values.
-It can, howeer, be difficult to understand the results of more complicated expressions or even confirm they are valid.
+You can already use [Spring Expression Language (SpEL)](https://docs.spring.io/spring/docs/4.3.10.RELEASE/spring-framework-reference/html/expressions.html) in your pipeline to dynamically evaluate certain values.
+It can, however, be difficult to understand the results of more complicated expressions or even confirm they are valid.
 With Canal you can unit test the structure of your resulting pipeline including expression evaluations given a specific pipeline execution context.

 ```kotlin
 val pipelineExecution = PipelineExecution(